Paroxysmisch/genome-assembly/dissertation/main.typ

 The integration of ultra-long reads with conventional long-read data alters the structural properties of the resulting overlap graphs.
 This motivates exploring alternative @gnn architectures that may better exploit the additional information available.
 In this chapter, we detail our training and inference setup, discuss the various @gnn architectures tested, and explain our integration method of raw read data into the model.
 #place(top + center)[#figure(
-  image("graphics/overview.svg")
-)]
+  image("graphics/overview.svg"),
+  caption: [(A) Simulated @pacbio @hifi reads are generated from a reference genome via PBSIM.
+Additional @ont @ul reads may also be generated.
+Alternatively, real read data can also be provided.
+The reads are then passed to Hifiasm, which constructs the corresponding overlap graph.
+(B) Ground-truth edge labels are computed corresponding to the optimal assembly.
+During training only, the overlap graph is masked and partitioned.
+Masking allows for data augmentation by simulating varying read coverage from $times 30$ to $times 60$.
+Partitioning is required to fit onto @gpu memory.
+(C) Features are extracted from the overlap graph according to the model used, and edge probability predictions are made by the model.
+Note the reversed compliment is only used by some of the @gnn models.
+The loss in computed relative to the ground-truth labels.
+(D) The genome is reconstructed via greedy decoding.]
+) <fig:overview>]

 == Training and inference setup
-The training and inference pipeline begins by generating sequencing reads from a reference genome and constructing the corresponding overlap graph.
-Next, the ground-truth edge labels are computed corresponding to the optimal assembly.
-During training only, the overlap graph is masked and partitioned.
-Following this, features are extracted from the overlap graph according to the model used, and edge probability predictions are made by the model.
-Finally, the genome is reconstructed via greedy decoding and assembly metrics computed.
+We detail the training and inference pipeline next.
+A detailed illustration can be found in @fig:overview.

 === Generating the overlap graph
 The first step of generating an overlap graph is gathering the raw read data.
 Since we are unable to produce our own sequencing data, reads from the CHM13v2 @t2t human genome assembly are instead simulated.
 This simulation is performed using a utility called PBSIM3 that emulates the read profile of @pacbio @hifi long-reads according to fastq data (fastq is a format for storing the sequencing data, in addition to per-base quality scores that are crucial for our simulation) from the sequencing of the HG002 draft human reference.
 When simulating reads, a $times #h(0em) 60$ coverage factor is used (enough reads to cover the genome $60$ times over).